By paying attention to your car, you can diagnose engine problems, with your sight, hearing, touch and smell.

 - The smell of gasoline vapors after a failed start; may mean you have flooded the engine.
 Wait a few minutes before trying again.
 Hence, if the odor persists, chances are, there’s a leak in the fuel system.
 A potentially dangerous problem, that needs immediate attention.

 - Burning resin or an acrid chemical odor, may signal overheated brakes or clutch.
 Check the parking brake.
 Stop.
 Allow the brakes to cool, after repeated hard braking on mountain roads.
 Light smoke coming from a wheel indicates, a stuck brake.
-The vehicle should be towed for repair.
+As a result, the vehicle should be towed for repair.

 - A sweet, steamy odor indicates a coolant leak.
 Consequently, if the temperature gauge or warning light does not indicate overheating; drive carefully to the nearest service station.
 Above all, keeping an eye on your gauges.
 If the odor is accompanied by a hot, metallic scent and steam from under the hood; your engine has overheated.
 Pull over immediately.
 Because, continued driving, could cause severe engine damage.
 Above all, the vehicle should be towed for repair.

 Don’t Ignore, Your Ears

-So, squeaks, squeals, rattles, rumbles, and other sounds; provide valuable clues about problems and maintenance needs.
+So, squeaks, squeals, rattles, rumbles, and other sounds; provide valuable clues about problems and can help you diagnose engine problems.

 Here are some common noises and what they mean: